ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 These are the steps of the above example in detail:

-* The user runs the `ssh` client program in a terminal on their local computer, providing the name of the server to which to connect and the name of the account into which to log in.
+* You run the `ssh` client program in a terminal on your local computer, providing the name of the server to which to connect and the name of the account into which to log in.

-* The `ssh` program prompts the user to enter the password associated with the user's account on the server (assuming that the account was set up to authenticate via a password, see below).
+* The `ssh` program prompts you to enter the password associated with your account *on the server* (assuming that the account was set up to authenticate via a password, more on that below).

-* The user enters the (correct) password, which is not echoed back for security reasons.
+* You enter the (correct) password, which is not echoed back for security reasons.

 * The server prints some welcome message indicating that the SSH session has been established.
-On this particular server, the message contains the last time at which the same user has logged into the server.
-This can help to detect if the user's account has been compromised and has been accessed by a third party impersonating the legitimate user.
+On this particular server, the message contains the last time at which you have logged into the server.
+This can help to detect if your account has been compromised and has been accessed by someone impersonating you.

-* The user runs the `date` command on the server, which will print the *server's* current time.
-The server might be in a different time zone than the local computer, or its clock might be slightly offset compared to the local computer's clock.
+* You run the `date` command on the server, which will print *the server's* current time.
+The server might be in a different time zone than you, or its clock might be slightly offset compared to your local computer's clock, meaning  that it might display a different time than you would expect.

-* The server runs the `ls ~` command on the server, which lists the contents of the user's home directory *on the server.*
+* You run the `ls ~` command, which lists the contents of your home directory *on the server,* not the one on your local computer.

-* The user runs the `exit` command on the server, which will terminate the remote shell, close the SSH session, and return control to the shell running on the user's local computer.
+* You run the `exit` command on the server, which will terminate the remote shell, close the SSH session, and return control to the shell running on your local computer.

-Most importantly, both the `date` and `ls -l` commands were run *on the server, not on the user's local computer.* Only the *output* from those commands was forwarded from the server to the local computer over the SSH connection, and then printed in the local computer's terminal.
+Most importantly, both the `date` and `ls ~` commands were run *on the server, not on your local computer.* Only the *output* from those commands was forwarded from the server to your local computer over the SSH connection, and then printed in your local computer's terminal.

 There is a second way to use `ssh` to quickly execute a single command on a remote server without entering an interactive shell.
-This is done by appending the command line that should be executed on the remote server to the `ssh` command itself, like so:
+You do this by appending the command line that should be executed on the remote server to the `ssh` command itself, like so: